CasperDev/vz-dis-dos/doc/source/Chapter5/index.rst

 	20030 ERA "DAT3"
 	20040 END

-If a program is interrupted, you can use RUN 20000 to clean up your files and restart your program without any problems after correction.
+If a program is interrupted, you can use :guilabel:`RUN 20000` to clean up your files and restart your program without any problems after correction.